Diane-4P/always-healthy/README.md

 Our main goal at Always Healthy is to encourages new users to visit the gym and join to get healthy on a physical and spiritual level.
 It targets not only the young and professional to join the gym to use the equipment but also encourages the mature and elderly to do Yoga, Pilates and meditation, for the well being of the people who attend the gym.

 There is no membership for the gym but we do offer a monthly fee for clients to be able to use all the services that are available.
-We also offer one off daily or single use standard fee and concessions for the budget conscious clients.
+We also offer one off daily or single use standard fee and concessions for the pensioners.

 ## User Experience (UX)